Every English Willow cricket bat needs to be oiled and knocked in before use. A summary of the process is as follows:

 Here is a full breakdown of options and associated costs for our knocking-in service:

-BATS BOUGHT FROM US (ONLINE OR IN-STORE): £20.00 (includes oiling and full knocking-in with a mallet).
+BATS BOUGHT FROM US (ONLINE OR IN-STORE): £24.00 (includes oiling and full knocking-in with a mallet).
+For more information click here

-BATS POSTED TO OUR STORE: £45.00 (includes oiling, full knocking-in with a mallet and return postage and packaging).
+BATS POSTED TO OUR STORE: Multiple prices, for more information click here (all services include oiling, full knocking-in with a mallet and return postage and packaging).

 Anti-Scuff Sheets, Toe Guards, extra grips etc. if required are not included within the above and will need to be paid for separately.